serhiiur/FastAPI-Sandbox/README.md

 * To run tasks in the background, without waiting for them to complete, in order to proceed with executing the rest of the code in an endpoint, you could use FastAPI's `BackgroundTasks`, as shown here and here.
 If the background task function is defined with `async def`, FastAPI will run it directly in the event loop, whereas if it is defined with normal `def`, FastAPI will use `run_in_threadpool()` and `await` the returned coroutine (same concept as API endpoints).

-* Another option when you need to run an `async def` function in the background, but not necessarily having it trigerred after returning a FastAPI response (which is the case in BackgroundTasks), is to use `asyncio.create_task()`.
+* Another option when you need to run an `async def` function in the background, but not necessarily having it triggered after returning a FastAPI response (which is the case in BackgroundTasks), is to use `asyncio.create_task()`.

 * It is important to limit the number of worker threads in the thread pools to the number of asynchronous tasks you wish to complete, based on the resources in your system, or on the number of resources you intend to use within your tasks.